Neural-PDE: A RNN based neural network for solving time dependent PDEs: Computer Experiments

-Since Neural-PDE is a sequence to sequence learning framework which allows one to predict any time period by the given data.
-One may test different permutations of training and predicting time periods for the model optimization.
+Since the Neural-PDE is a sequence to sequence learning framework which allows to predict within any time period by the given data.
+One may test the Neural-PDE using different permutations of training and predicting time periods for its efficiency, robustness and accuracy.
+In the following examples, the whole dataset is randomly splitted in $80\%$ for training and $20\%$ for testing.
+We will predict the next $t_p \in [31 \times\delta t, 40 \times \delta t$] PDE solution by using its previous $t_{tr}\in [0, 30 \times\delta t]$ data as: